DopplerHQ/cli/INSTALL.md

 You can find all source Dockerfiles in the `/docker` folder ([here](https://github.com/DopplerHQ/cli/tree/master/docker)).

+## GitHub Action

+You can install the latest version of the CLI via GitHub Action.
+See the cli-action [repo](https://github.com/DopplerHQ/cli-action) for more info.

 ### Example
 Here's an example Dockerfile for a Node app: